Omolade11/Web-Solution-using-WordPress-and-MySQL-/Project.md

 We'll be using RedHat OS for this project In previous projects we used `Ubuntu`, but it is better to be well-versed with various Linux distributions, thus, for this projects we will use very popular distribution called `RedHat` (it also has a fully compatible derivative – CentOS) Note: for Ubuntu server, when connecting to it via SSH/Putty or any other tool, we used ubuntu user, but for RedHat you will need to use ec2-user user.
 Connection string will look like `ec2-user@<Public-IP>`.

 ## LAUNCH AN EC2 INSTANCE THAT WILL SERVE AS “WEB SERVER”.
+### Step 1 — Prepare a Web Server
+We will launch an EC2 instance that will serve as "Web Server".
+We will create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.
+We can learn how to add EBS volume to an EC2 instance [here](https://www.youtube.com/watch?v=HPXnXkBzIHw).